Battle of Panormus: Aftermath

 The Carthaginian defeat, and especially the loss of their elephants, resulted in the Romans feeling freer to manoeuvre on the plains, and the Carthaginians no longer being willing to challenge them.
 As was the Carthaginian custom after a defeat, Hasdrubal was recalled to Carthage to be executed.
 After his success at Panormus, Metellus received a triumph in Rome on 7 September 250 BC, during which he paraded with the elephants he had captured at Panormus, who were then slaughtered in the Circus Maximus.
 The elephant was adopted as the emblem of the powerful Caecilii Metelli family, whose members featured an elephant on the coins they minted until the end of the Republic.

 Hasdrubal's successor, Adhubal, decided that the large fortified city of Selinus could no longer be garrisoned and had the town evacuated and destroyed.
-Encouraged by their victory at Panormus, the Romans moved against the main Carthaginian base on Sicily, Lilybaeum, in 249 BC.
-A large army commanded by the year's consuls Publius Claudius Pulcher and Lucius Junius Pullus besieged the city.
+Encouraged by their victory at Panormus, the Romans moved against the main Carthaginian base on Sicily, Lilybaeum.
+A large army commanded by the year's consuls Gaius Atilius Regulus and Lucius Manlius Vulso Longus besieged the city.
 They had rebuilt their fleet, and blockaded the harbour with 200 ships.
 The city was still held by the Carthaginians when the war ended with a Roman victory nine years later in 241 BC.

 Tension remained high between the two states as they both continued to expand in the western Mediterranean.
 When Carthage besieged the Roman-protected town of Saguntum in eastern Iberia in 218 BC, it ignited the Second Punic War with Rome.